-- The Company provides Basic Term Life Insurance to you at no cost. - You may purchase Voluntary Term Life Insurance, Spouse Term Life Insurance and Child Term Life Insurance at an additional cost. - You can designate your Term Life Insurance Benefits to go to your spouse, Domestic Partner, children, other family members, friends or your estate at the time of your death.
+- The Company provides Basic Term Life Insurance to you at no cost.
+If you are a Home-Based Reservations, Reduced Workweek Reservations and Premium Service Guest Relations Representative, you are not eligible for Basic Term Life Insurance. - You may purchase Voluntary Term Life Insurance, Spouse Term Life Insurance and Child Term Life Insurance at an additional cost. - You can designate your Term Life Insurance Benefits to go to your spouse, Company-recognized Domestic Partner, children, other family members, friends or your estate at the time of your death.